-You will frequently hear SCA participants describe the SCA as recreating the Middle Ages “as they ought to have been.”
-In some ways this is true – we choose to use indoor plumbing, heated halls, and sewing machines.
-In the dead of winter we have more to eat than King’s venison, salt pork and dried tubers.
+You will frequently hear SCA participants describe the SCA as recreating the Middle Ages “as they should have been.”
+In some ways this is true – we choose indoor plumbing, heated halls, sewing machines, and skip the black plague.
+In the dead of winter we have more to eat than King’s venison, salt pork, and dried tubers.
 However, a better description is that we selectively recreate the culture, choosing elements of the culture that interest and attract us.

 How did the SCA begin?

 The SCA started in 1966, when a few friends who were history buffs and science fiction/fantasy fans hosted a big outdoor party in Berkeley, California.
 The invitation stated that a Tournament would be held on the first of May, summoning “all knights to defend in single combat the title of ‘fairest’ for their ladies.”